Buildbox-ItSolutions/buildbox-itsolutions.github.io/docs/1-Clean-Code/2-code-format.md

         // Function code goes here ...
     }

-    function getUserData(userID) {
-        /*
-            This function retrieves user data from a database
-            Preconditions: The user must be authenticated and authorized.
-            The user ID must be a valid string.
-        */
-        // ... code to retrieve user data goes here ...
-    }

     // accepts [text]@[text].[text], i.e. it simply requires an "@" and a dot
     const emailRegex = /\S+@\S+\.\S+/;